Thursday, February 21, 2019

 Existentialism.
 Man's solution to hope in a postmodern world.

 The existentialist says there is no real objective purpose or meaning to our existence.
 Yet everything within us objects and screams out against this.
 We are compelled to have meaning and hope.
 We must have it!
-So much so this world view says to create it even when it doesn't allow for it.
+So much so that this world view says we must create it even when their belief system doesn't allow for it.

-So hope for the existentialist is creating a sense of meaning through my actions in an otherwise meaningless existence.
+So hope for the existentialist is creating a sense of meaning through my actions in an otherwise meaningless existence. i.e. we must create meaning through our existing in a meaningful way, even though our existence is meaningless according to them.
 For the existentialist, there is no real absolute and objective truth or meaning; no objective, transcendent purpose.
 It is purely subjective.

 The expression "If it feels good, do it" - so prevalent today - is the "fruit" of this world view.
 Purpose, significance, or meaning is based solely on my experience not on any absolute objective reality that any of these are real since no such reality exists for the existentialist.